 While the wildebeests tend to take center stage, cat lovers are in for a treat as you can spot lions.

 Wildebeests provide a fertile hunting ground.
 This attracts lions, hyenas, wild dogs, cheetahs.
-These will try and catch themselves with a meal from the vulnerable members of the herd.
+These will try and catch themselves a meal from the vulnerable members of the herd.

 If you really want a safari straight out of the movies, you can add a hot air balloon safari to your itinerary.
 Wildlife from a tour van is spectacular, wildlife from the sky is magical.